harterrt/harterrt/content/mozilla/why_experiment.md

 And on, and on, and on.
-This is the beginning of a long chain of what-if analyses that will a while to resolve and leave us under-confident in our results.
+This is the beginning of a long chain of what-if analyses that will take forever to resolve and leave us under-confident in our results.
-It's possible that we'll come to a resolution and find a real effect in the data, but we're just as likely to come up with a spurious correlation after slicing the data enough times
+It's possible that we'll come to a resolution and find a real effect in the data, but we're just as likely to come up with a spurious correlation after slicing the data too many times
 (i.e. p-hacking or
 [the green jelly bean problem](https://xkcd.com/882/)).